ZeroDragon/SiteCraft/readme.md

 ```

 meta is formatted as `yaml` and it should have:
-- title: the title of your post to render in the post list and navigation
+- title: the title of your post to render in the post list and navigation and to the `<title>` in the final HTML
 - date: consider using `YYYYMMDD` or `YYYYMMDDHHMM` if you are planning to post more than one post per day.
 SiteCraft will automatically order them using this value
 - author: you <3